 Conclusions

 Standing out in a competitive market is difficult and even the best product or service will not sell if it cannot be found.
 Accurate market and customer data suitably analysed and acted upon can help a business to develop an effective digital marketing strategy.
-Content that attracts the attention and engages the interest of the target audience can generate leads and sales, helping a business establish a growing customer base.
+Content that attracts the attention and engages the interest of the target audience can generate leads and sales, helping a business establish a growing customer base and increase their profits.